bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Story_Concerns_API/Specific_Concerns_API.md

 ## Specific Concerns Backend API (IN MAINTENANCE)

 ### Specific Concerns Data Submission API
-To create, update, or delete members of the ConsumerSpecificConcern class in the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/specific_concerns/.
+To create, update, or delete rows in the ConsumerSpecificConcern Table of the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/specific_concerns/.

 - The headers of the request should include:
     - "Content-Type: "application/json""